Divrr/CITS3403-project/app/static/README.md

 ## Project Overview

-This project is a web application for UWA students to offer and request services to build a vibrant and supportive student community.
+This project is a web application for students to help students, where you can offer your skills and services or request help when you need it and together, help build a vibrant and supportive UWA community.

 ### User Workflow